- What is the Tennessee United Soccer Club?

 - What are the next steps in the process and when are tryouts?

 The start dates of tryouts are now dictated by the state association and must be adhered to in order to be compliant with state requirements.
-The BOD, DOC, Coaches and Team Managers will determine the exact date/location of tryouts for each team,.
+The BOD, Directors, Coaches and Team Managers will determine the exact date/location of tryouts for each team,.
 Exact tryout dates, times, and locations will be posted soon but it is generally at the end of May (after State D2 and D3 tournements) for players in U-13 and under age groups, and in the middle of June (after the State D1 Tournement) for U-14 and older players.

 Parents of children interested in trying out for a select team for the new seasonal year should contact the Director of Coaching who can provide exact dates and locations of tryouts, and an overview of the program, our guidelines, and philosophy.